Board of Aldermen Meeting Minutes

 Mayor Landes had nothing to add.

-Cuter moved and Edmunds seconded to adjourn the regular meeting.
+Edmunds moved and Langston seconded to adjourn.
 The vote was unanimous and the meeting adjourned.